 Drive belt adjustment must be performed every time a new belt is installed.
 To adjust the drive belt, proceed as follows:

-- 1. Remove DESS key from post. - 2.
+- 1. Remove the tether cord cap. - 2.
 Open LH side panel, refer to BODY. - 3.
-Remove belt guard, refer to DRIVE BELT GUARD REMOVAL. - Keep the set screw from turning using a 1/8 inch Allen wrench and loosen the lock nut using a 7/16 in open wrench.

-- Turn the set screw 1/4 turn at a time then rotate the driven pulley to properly set the belt between the pulley sheaves.
-Measure belt deflection using a straight edge and the belt tension tester (P/N 414 348 200) as explained below. - Repeat until the right belt deflection is reached.
+Remove belt guard, refer to DRIVE BELT GUARD REMOVAL. - 4.
+Keep the set screw from turning using a 1/8 inch Allen wrench and loosen the lock nut using a 7/16 in open wrench. - 5.
+Turn the set screw 1/4 turn at a time then rotate the driven pulley to properly set the belt between the pulley sheaves.
+Measure belt deflection using a straight edge and the TENSIOMETER (P/N 414 348 200) as explained below.

+6. Repeat until the right belt deflection is reached.